George Campbell (footballer, born 1957): Coaching career

 Campbell was the senior assistant coach and under-21s coach at Essendon Royals in the Victorian Premier League in seasons 2000 and 2001.
 With the seniors, Campbell won the Victorian State League Division 1 and were promoted to the Victorian Premier League in 2001.

-George then won the U21 Victorian Premier League title with Essendon in season 2001.
+Campbell then won the U21 Victorian Premier League title with Essendon in season 2001.

 Campbell was the Football Federation Victoria U14 & U15 State Representative Coach in 2005 & 2006.
 Ex A League Melbourne Victory Senior Coach, Mehmet Durakovic, was his assistant for the FFV U14 state team in 2006.
 He also held various roles within the Football Federation Victoria, in particular being the brainchild of the youth Champions League Summer football program, having set up the first Academy system in Victoria.

-He was the Head Coach of the Northcote City U21/Reserve Team who played in the Victorian Premier League for the 2010 season.
+He was the head coach of the Northcote City U21/Reserve Team who played in the Victorian Premier League for the 2010 season.

-George also runs his own academy named Melbourne Football STARS.
+Campbell also runs his own academy named Melbourne Football STARS.
 He has taken football tours annually overseas composed of Melbourne's elite youth footballers to Scotland, England, Spain, Holland, Germany and Italy to play against European footballing opposition.

 He currently coaches Xavier College Firsts soccer team and in 2011, 2015, 2016, 2018 and 2022 led them to win the prestigious Associated Public Schools (APS) trophy and the Australian Jesuit Cup in 2011, 2014, 2015 & 2016.

-George also led Xavier to victory in the inaugural Football Victoria Premier School’s Championship in 2022.
+Campbell also led Xavier to victory in the inaugural Football Victoria Premier School's Championship in 2022.

-He has previously managed Dandenong Thunder U20's and Eastern Lions U20's in the National Premier League Victoria.
+He has previously managed Dandenong Thunder U20s and Eastern Lions U20s in the National Premier League Victoria.